aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

 :-------------------------:|:-------------------------:|
 ![product_orders](https://github.com/aduong58/portfolio_projects/assets/58454640/6645e614-967a-46e3-a1b1-9d7e6aee1052)  |  ![product_sales](https://github.com/aduong58/portfolio_projects/assets/58454640/e3dc502d-2199-4355-ad5a-185759e8184b)

-Looking at the order count of products sold by Elist, the top performing product is Apple Airpods Headphones, making up nearly 45% of all orders made.
-On the other hand, the worst performing product sold was the Bose Soundsport Headphones, making up just .03% of all orders made through Elist.
+Looking at the order count of products sold by Nexus, the top performing product is Apple Airpods Headphones, making up nearly 45% of all orders made.
+On the other hand, the worst performing product sold was the Bose Soundsport Headphones, making up just .03% of all orders made through Nexus.

 Another product of interest is the 4k Gaming Monitor.
-It is the second most popular product sold by Elist, making up 22% of orders made.
+It is the second most popular product sold by Nexus, making up 22% of orders made.
 However, it has generated the most revenue of all products at $8.4M, making up 35% of the total revenue generated from sales. <br><br>

 **Loyalty Program**